Q: At what age should my child first visit the dentist?

 Q: Are there any other options?

 Yes, we also accept CareCredit® - it allows you to apply to spread out the cost of care over time, so you make low manageable payments, with low or no interest.
 Feel free to ask us more about that.
 We find that many families take advantage of this option, especially those with two or more children.
-You can also click here to apply.
+Click to apply for Lakeview Patients or Glenview Patients.